Frank Schott CBE Memorial Scholarship

 What Is Awarded

-An application is required, as well as a letter of support and an applicant statement.
+An application is required, as well as a letter of support and an applicant statement (at least 100-150 words).
 The selection committee will interview finalists via Zoom before making a final selection.

 NOTE: You may want to compile the letter of support and candidate letter first before moving forward.